AI-LENS/studyct-oak-sdtm-agent/README.md

-# SDTM Codelist Association Demo
+# Study CT creation

-This project demonstrates an automated approach to map raw clinical data values to their corresponding CDISC SDTM codelist terms using AI-powered analysis.
+This project demonstrates an automated approach to map raw clinical data values to their corresponding CDISC SDTM codelist terms using AI-powered analysis required for sdtm.oak library in R.

 ## Overview